sqlxpert/lights-off-aws/README.md

 ### Starting EC2 Instances with Encrypted EBS Volumes

-No action is necessary if your EBS volumes are unencrypted, or if they are encrypted with the default `aws/ebs` key.
+The `sched-start` tag works for EC2 instances with unencrypted EBS volumes or volumes encrypted with the default `aws/ebs` key.

-For custom KMS keys, you must add a statement to the key policies, or **your EC2 instances will not start as scheduled**.
+For custom KMS keys, you must add a statement to the key policies.

 <details>
   <summary>View sample KMS key policy statement for custom EBS encryption</summary>